Alaska Balance of State Continuum of Care Grant Program

 For Renewal Project Applicants, the following steps should be completed annually prior to HUD’s NOFO release:

-• Review the Grant Inventory Worksheet (which will be linked here when it is available)
+• Review the Grant Inventory Worksheet

 • Double check all of the information listed for your grant(s).
 If anything is NOT accurate, reach out to AKCH2 staff immediately.